A number of studies are being undertaken to inform the emerging Vale of Aylesbury Local Plan

 - Buckinghamshire HEDNA Update: Final Report (December 2016)

 The Buckinghamshire HEDNA has been updated to take account of new population and household projections.
 This is the final report.
 Please also see the appendices that go with the repor

 - Buckinghamshire Councils HEDNA Methodology (April 2015)

-Since the above the study was commissioned Aylesbury Vale, Chiltern and Wycombe District Councils have jointly commissioned consultants to produce a HEDNA to identify housing and economic needs for their new Local Plans.
+Since the above the study was commissioned Aylesbury Vale, Chiltern and Buckinghamshire Councils have jointly commissioned consultants to produce a HEDNA to identify housing and economic needs for their new Local Plans.
 This reflects Government guidance which states that a HEDNA should be based on Housing Market Areas.
 A Methodology Statement has been produced setting out how the assessment will be carried out.
 This study will supersede the Aylesbury Vale HEDNA once it is finalised and will form the basis for the Vale of Aylesbury Local Plan.

 - Central Buckinghamshire HEDNA presentation of draft findings